These sweet potato black bean quesadillas are served hot off the skillet and loaded with flavor.

-Yes you can use flour tortillas for this recipe.
-We prefer the taste of corn for quesadillas, but both are tasty!
+Yes, you can use flour tortillas for this recipe.
+We prefer the taste of corn for sweet potato quesadillas, but both are tasty!
 It's best if you make your own flour tortillas.

 These quesadillas are 100% oil-free.
 We find they cook best on a dry cast-iron skillet.
 You can use a small amount if you're worried about sticking.